-“In the sun, under the rain, at midday or midnight/ There's all that you'd ever want on the Champs-Elysíées”, goes the chorus of the famous song of Joe Dassin that celebrates this famous road of Paris — and that means anything!
-You can have a three course meal with red wine at less than 16 Euros at the expensive real estate strip in Europe where the rent as high as $1.5 million a year for an area for a thousand square feet can go up to $1.5 million a year.
+“In the sun, under the rain, at midday or midnight/ There’s all that you’d ever want on the Champs-Elysíées”, goes the chorus of the famous song of Joe Dassin that celebrates this famous road of Paris — and that means anything!
+You can have a three-course meal with red wine at less than 16 Euros at the expensive real estate strip in Europe where the rent as high as $1.5 million a year for an area for a thousand square feet can go up to $1.5 million a year.
 Just check out Hippopotamus steak house — it offers the best value for money at the Champs-Elysees!
-One of the most famous avenues of the world is Paris' most dearly loved treasure.
-It is where history meets fashion, style meets tradition, and the present shakes the hands of glorious past — best represented in the iconic Triumphal arch, the 'Arc de Triomphe'.
+One of the most famous avenues of the world is Paris’ most dearly loved treasure.
+It is where history meets fashion, style meets tradition, and the present shakes the hands of glorious past — best represented in the iconic Triumphal arch, the ‘Arc de Triomphe’.

 Avenue des Champs-Elysee, popularly known as Champs Elysee stretches from Concorde square to Arc de Triomphe measuring 1910m in length and 70m in width.
 Known worldwide for hundreds of fashion stores, specialty shops, theatres, cafíés and restaurants, Champs-Elysee is also known as the most expensive strip of real estate in Europe with its towering

-Champs-Elysee runs through the 8th arrondissement in northwestern part of the city of Paris, from the Place de la Concorde in the east to the Place Charles de Gaulle in the west.
+Champs-Elysee runs through the 8th arrondissement in the northwestern part of the city of Paris, from the Place de la Concorde in the east to the Place Charles de Gaulle in the west.
 The entire avenue has been magnificently renovated with large granite sidewalks and plane trees that have made it one of the most gorgeous avenues in the whole world.
 The entire avenue, studded with stylish establishments, is ready to entice you to a dream world.
 The lower part of the avenue has a rich accumulation of popular buildings like Thíéí¢tre Marigny and the Grand Palais, as well as some wonderful greens like Marigny Square.
 On the other hand, the western part of the avenue has luxury shops, theatres, cafíés, and vibrating restaurants.
 Champs-Elysee is also the place that sees a number of popular events being held every year.

 One can explore the Champs-Elysee in several ways.
 There are a number of attractions that one can see along the Champs-Elysee.
-Though being on the Champs-Elysee is itself one of the greatest experiences that one can have at Paris, yet there are also some more for the travelers along the avenue that can make your experience more thriving.
+Though being on the Champs-Elysee is itself one of the greatest experiences that one can have in Paris, yet there are also some more for the travelers along the avenue that can make your experience more thriving.